brian6484/brian6484.github.io/_posts/2022-01-02-ArrayList.md

 Also, instead of looping through the whole array, you can ask if it contains the element you are looking for.
 But array is faster than arraylist when it comes to primitives because arraylist needs to do wrapping and unwrapping.

+Head First Java states 3 characteristics about ArrayList:
+* An ArrayList resizes dynamically to whatever size is needed.
+It grows when objects are added, and it shrinks when objects are removed.

+* Although an ArrayList holds objects and not primitives, the compiler will automatically “wrap” (and “unwrap” when you take it out) a primitive into an Object and place that object in the ArrayList instead of the primitive.

+* You declare the type of the array using a type parameter, which is a type name in angle brackets.
+Example: ArrayList<Dog> means the ArrayList will be able to hold only objects of type Dog (or subclasses of Dog)

-Basically arrays don't have methods except its instance variable length but arraylists do.
+Also, arrays don't have methods except its instance variable length but arraylists do.
 Here are the following:

 1) add(E e) - appends specified element to the END of the list
 2) remove(int index) - removes element at specified index